Originally published: 1850

 accordingly oppressive government control is necessary, even welcomed.

 Bastiat sees mankind in an entirely different light.
-He holds that there is
+He holds that

 a naturally harmonious order to the social world, an order that emanates